How to Season a Cast Iron Skillet So It Actually Stays Non-Stick

 Too Much Oil at Once

 This is the number one mistake.
-I did this for months.
+I did it for months.
 You apply what feels like a reasonable coating, the pan goes in the oven, and instead of polymerizing into a smooth layer, the excess oil pools and bakes into a sticky, gummy residue.
 It looks seasoned.
 It feels seasoned.
 Then it starts peeling off in sheets into your food.

 Wrong Temperature